hackupstate/careers-in-code-classroom-codebase/cohort-3/week10/day2/HOMEWORK.md

 ### Exercise 1

-Part A: Using fetch, make a request to this endpoint to return a some text.
+Part A: Using fetch, make a request to this endpoint to return some text.
 ```
 Method: GET
 Path: /apples